Eschatologue/CM_wiki/docs/class/artificer/index.md

 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Artificer spells. *Faerie Fire* and *Identify* are recommended.

 The number of spells on your list increases as you gain Artificer levels, as shown in the Prepared Spells column of the Artificer Features table.
 Whenever that number increases, choose additional Artificer spells until the number of spells on your list matches the number in the Artificer Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 5 Artificer, your list of prepared spells can include six Artificer spells of level 1 or 2 in any combination.
+For example, if you're a level 5 Artificer, your list of prepared spells can include six Artificer spells of level 1 or 2 in any combination.

 If another Artificer feature gives you spells that you may always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Artificer spells for you.